kirubasankars/turnstone/readme.md

 `COMMIT` to commit a running transaction.
 `ABORT` to abort a running transaction.

-There are non transaction commands as follows
+There are non-transactional commands as follows

 1. `PING` simple health check, return PONG
 2. `STAT` returns server stats.